PROBLEM: SOUND & NOISE PASSING THROUGH AN EXISTING WINDOW

 Option 4: Soundproof a Window with a Barrier Blanket

-The ABSC25 Sound Combination Blankets are manufactured with grommets for hanging and velcro on vertical edges.
+The ABSC25 Sound Combination Blankets typically manufactured with grommets for hanging and velcro on vertical edges. this allows blankest to hang temporarily over an window or opening.
 These can be sized up to 48″ inches by 25′ (some limitations may apply).
-Multiple blankets can be used to cover larger windows.
-Multiple blankets may overlap with mating velcro in order to create a good sound seal and hold the blanket in place.
-The blanket panel will need to extend past the visible glass and adhere to the perimeter molding to create a good seal and air gap.
+It may take multiple blankets to cover larger windows.
+Blankets may be made to overlap with mating velcro, allowing for a good sound seal and to hold the blanket in place.
+The blanket panel will need to extend past the visible glass or window frame and adhere to the perimeter molding to create to seal an potential air gaps.

 AudioSeal® Combination Blanket ABSC-25 Window Panel